MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/discounts.md

 ---
 title: Discount types (deprecated)
 description: Learn about the different types of discounts that you can set up by using Pricing management with outlines on simple and quantity discounts.
+This article describes functionality that has been deprecated.
+We recommend that you use the Unified pricing management module instead.
 author: sherry-zheng
 ms.author: chuzheng
 ms.topic: overview